kangminsukdotcom/blog/content/blog/saving-literature.md

 Chu left his office, and Hyunsuk suddenly realized the need to arm himself with the knowledge to defend the study of literature.

 He headed straight to the library.
 He now had a sacred duty.
-His God awaits him.
+His God awaited him.